Praneeth2005/OpenOps-AI-Web-Agent/README.md

 3. **Describe Your Task**
    In the **Run the AI Agent** section, type in your task.
 Example:
    ```
-   I want to travel from Hyderabad to Vishakhapatnam, book flight tickets on Jan 29th,
+   I want to travel from Hyderabad to Visakhapatnam, book flight tickets on Jan 29th,
    and my return is on Jan 31st.
 Book any flights.
    ```
    Add additional hints or constraints in the **Additional Hints** box.